Public Consultation for the Draft Management Plan Updates 2027

 • Fewer misunderstandings, fewer delays and more effective implementation and monitoring;

-• the resulting smoother running of a project can lead to more cost-effective solutions;
+• The resulting smoother running of a project can lead to more cost-effective solutions;

-• all later decisions are more likely to receive public acceptance, commitment and support.
+• All later decisions are more likely to receive public acceptance, commitment and support.
 Attitudes to the decision-making process will also be generally improved;

-• increasing stakeholder awareness of the various issues in the related river basin district and sub-basins before environmental efforts become worse and thus harder to resolve;
+• Increasing stakeholder awareness of the various issues in the related river basin district and sub-basins before environmental efforts become worse and thus harder to resolve;

-• helping to normalise common discourse earlier in the implementation process.
+• Helping to normalise common discourse earlier in the implementation process.

 How Public Participation Is Changing